Tanujajasti/Screening-DataEntryApp/README.md

 # Screening-DataEntryApp
-A simple data Entry Application
+We have used Java and Spring to create a simple data entry application.

 PREREQUISITES